aas-core-works/aas-package3-csharp/doc/index.md

 As it name goes, the library operates on packages complying to the [version 3 of the AAS].

-The library runs both on NET Standard 2.1 and NET 5.
+The library runs on NET Standard 2.0, NET Standard 2.1 and NET 5.
 It is thoroughly tested and ready for production.

 [version 3 of the AAS]: https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html